 Simple interest loans offer a dynamic principal to interest ratio that changes based on the amount of principal owed, while pre-computed interest loans offer fixed rates.

 In a simple interest auto loan, interest is calculated only on the principal still owed on the loan.
-Instead of paying a locked rate, interest is amortized — meaning that the more you pay down the principal, the less interest you will be charged.
+Instead of paying a locked rate, interest is amortized — meaning that the more you pay down the principal, the less interest you’re charged.

 Because simple interest is amortized, you’ll be paying more in interest than principal at the start of your loan.
 But as you pay down your principal amount, the less interest you pay, until your payments go more towards principal than they do interest.
 However, monthly payments remain the same.